 If you can’t sell all your items quickly, then you’ll have to keep them longer.
 This can allow for contamination, decay, and damage that ultimately lead to waste.
 Avoid those possibilities by doing forecasting methods.

 Forecasting is useful to help you place orders in the right amount and time, thus avoiding excessive inventory.
 In addition to predicting customer demands and trends, you also need to monitor your inventory levels on a regular basis to find out how many items should be ordered.
 Another effective way you can implement is to make blanket orders so you can place orders over a period of time.
+You can also utilize the features in the inventory management system to monitor the supply of goods in your company.

 2. Not negotiating with suppliers